 - We can’t control some risks, like age or a family history of dementia.

-- However, a healthy lifestyle can reduce the risk – in particular not drinking too much alcohol, not smoking, exercise, a healthy diet, a healthy weight and education/keeping mentally active.
+- However, a healthy lifestyle can reduce the risk – in particular, not drinking too much alcohol, not smoking, taking regular exercise, eating a healthy diet, maintaining a healthy weight, and keeping mentally active.

 Reviewed and updated by Barbara Baker, August 2021.
 Next review date, June 2025.